 - Without insurance, Invisalign costs on average $5,000.

 - Insurance-covered Invisalign costs $3,350 on average.

-- Some policies will not cover Invisalign since it is both orthodontics and a major procedure.
-In some cases, waiting periods are required before coverage starts.
+- Some policies may not cover Invisalign due to it being both orthodontics and a major procedure.
+Waiting periods might be required before coverage starts.

 Invisalign vs Braces Cost